realbucksavage/httpdumper/README.md

 - Default listen port: 8080 (configurable via `-port`)
 - Optional echo mode: `-echo` mirrors request headers (excluding hop-by-hop) and echoes the request body
 - Request body capture is capped at 10 MiB for both dump and echo
+- Simple HTML UI shows the most recent requests kept in memory (configurable).
+Serve it on a separate port via `-ui-port` or on the same port when `-ui-port=0` (default).
+The UI also provides a per-request “Copy curl” button to reproduce the request.

 ## Features